Our action

 We investigate

-The Commission can carry out an investigation in response to a complaint or a request for intervention.
+The Commission can carry out an investigation in response to a complaint or a request for investigation.
 We may also inquire into a matter on our own initiative.

 Our investigation may look into: